The dams safety legislation requires all declared dam owners to publish an Annual Dams Safety Standard Report for their dam.

 Corporation with no members - the person managing the affairs of the corporation

 What should a declared dam owner do to demonstrate compliance and ensure the accuracy of the report?

-The Dams Safety Act 2015 requires that the annual report demonstrates the owner’s compliance with the dams safety standards.
+The Dams Safety Act 2015 requires that the Annual Dams Safety Standards Report demonstrates the owner’s compliance with the dams safety standards.

 If a dam owner owns more than one dam, does each dam require a separate report?